-Currently, there are no indications that appropriate and widespread application of pesticides are leading to contamination of the aquifers or impacting beneficial uses.
+Currently, there are no indications that appropriate and widespread application of pesticides are leading to pesticide residue accumulation and contamination of the aquifers or impacts to beneficial uses.
 However, there are widespread detections of pesticides in both shallow and deep wells throughout the State of Idaho.
-Additionally, data from 2017/2018 suggest that there may be residual reservoirs of pesticides in the soil column.
+Additionally, data from 2017, and the high snowpack winter and spring flooding, followed by increases in pesticide concentrations in many wells, and the subsequent decreases suggest that there may be residual reservoirs of pesticides in the soil column.
 It is unknown to what extent or magnitude might be in these potential pesticide reservoirs and what their effects might be on the ground water quality.
 Long-term monitoring is required to ensure that the current application and management practices are effective.